 You can add a chime tone to any key for incoming call announcement.
-The chime tone will activate for about 5 seconds after a call is received.
+The chime tone activates for about five (5) seconds after a call is received.

-- 1. Select Chime, then tap PGM.

-- 2. Tap any keys where you want to add a chime tone.
-Both LEDs will light red for the selected keys.

-- 3. Tap CLR to exit.

-4. Run Service Menu, Save Cfg, to store Chime settings.
+- 1. Select Chime, then tap PGM. - 2.
+Tap any keys where you want to add a chime tone.
+Both LEDs light red for the selected keys. - 3.
+Tap CLR to exit. - 4.
+Run Service Menu, Save Cfg, to store Chime settings.

-NOTE: The chime option will continue on a key even if you change the key assignment.
+NOTE: The chime option continues on a key even if you change the key assignment.